-Wild Daddy surprised me with a clandestine purchase of this informative little book from probably the best second-hand bookshop in the country, Barter Books, in Alnwick.
+Wild Daddy surprised me with a clandestine purchase of this informative little campfire recipe book from probably the best second-hand bookshop in the country, Barter Books, in Alnwick.
+It’s an ideal book to take on family outdoor adventures all year round.

 Regardless of the contents I was immediately taken with its brilliant waterproof zip-up cover, an ingenious idea for any book which gets used outdoors in all weathers.